 - All furniture should be returned to its original location at the end of the reserved time period.

-- Specialized software can be installed on computers in the Labs, but this software should not interfere with the operation of other applications.
+- Specialized software can be installed on computers in the lab, but this software should not interfere with the operation of other applications.
 The computer's hard disk will be re-imaged if the machine becomes unreliable (and at the end of each semester).

-Reservations are made on a first-come first-served basis up to 6 weeks in advance of the desired dates.
+Reservations are made on a first-come, first-served basis up to six weeks in advance of the desired dates.
 Anyone reserving space should already have their study approved by the IU Human Subjects Committee.
 The maximum amount of time that can be reserved for any one research project (regardless of the number of researchers) is 40 hours per month.
 Reservations in excess of the 40-hour limit are permitted on a last-minute basis; that is, if space is available 10 days or less in advance of the desired date, additional reservations can be made without limit (because it is presumed that the space would otherwise go unused).